 The area is accessed by road from Hoima which is a distance of 82 km.
 The road was in a poor state before the oil activities started in the area.
 The road has been upgraded to bitumen which has greatly improved accessibility into the reserve.

 The dominant features of the KKWMA are the Albertine Rift escarpment to the east, Lake Albert to the west, and the Hohwa River that bisects the two zones of the concession area.
 The main area of KKWMC is a gently sloping shelf of land between the escarpment base and the lakeshore.
 In the central part of the shoreline, the shelf drops to the lake in a small steep escarpment of 70 m in height.
 Elsewhere along the shoreline, the gradient is shallow to the beach, providing for the establishment of many fishing villages.
 In terms of geology, the area is comprised of alluvial sands, which are easily eroded; this area was once the floor of Lake Albert.

 The vegetation primarily comprises Hyparrhenia and Themeda grassland interspersed with patches of the undifferentiated dry thicket with Grewia spp and Acacia brevispica (Langdale-Brown 1964).
 Along the Hohwa River are stretches of riverine forest.

-The various census surveys carried out in the area indicate significant populations of Uganda kob, bush duiker, oribi, warthog, bushbuck, bushpig and colobus.
+The various census surveys carried out in the area indicate significant populations of Uganda kob, bush duiker, oribi, warthog, bushbuck, bushpig, and colobus.
 There are small populations of hippo and buffalo.
-The main large carnivores are leopard and hyena.
+The main large carnivores are leopards and hyena.
 The most significant „flagship‟ species is chimpanzees, which are found in the riverine forest along the Hohwa River.
-Species once recorded in this area, but are now absent, are Bohor reedbuck, hartebeest and giant forest hog.
+Species once recorded in this area, but are now absent, are Bohor reedbuck, hartebeest, and giant forest hog.
 Three male waterbuck have also been spotted on the reserve.